amelieoller/amelieoller.github.io/_posts/2017-11-14-how_to_deploy_a_new_rails_app_to_heroku_through_github.markdown

 ---
 layout: post
-title:      "How to Deploy a New Rails App to Heroku Through Github"
+title:      "How to Deploy a New Rails App to Heroku Through GitHub"
-date:       2017-11-14 22:10:07 +0000
+date:       2017-11-14 17:10:08 -0500
 permalink:  how_to_deploy_a_new_rails_app_to_heroku_through_github
 ---

-How to Deploy a New Rails App to Heroku Through Github The following article takes you through all the steps from initializing your new Rails app to deploying it to Heroku through GitHub.
-There are a few extra steps, e.g. adding bootstrap and creating pages with content, which are not essential to this process but make things look nicer.
+The following article takes you through all the steps from initializing your new Rails app to deploying it to Heroku through GitHub.
+There are a few extra steps, e.g. adding bootstrap and creating pages with content, which are not essential to this process but make everything look a little nicer.

 ## Use PostgreSQL as Your Database

 When creating a new Rails application SQLite3 is the default database used.
-However you cannot use SQLite3 with Heroku, luckily for us, Rails also supports MySQL (including MariaDB) and PostgreSQL.
+However you [cannot use SQLite3 with Heroku](https://devcenter.heroku.com/articles/sqlite3), luckily for us, Rails also supports MySQL (including MariaDB) and PostgreSQL.
 Since PostgreSQL is the go-to database for Heroku, we will stick with that.
 To create a new Rails app and change the default database to PostgreSQL, type `rails new my-new-app --database=postgresql` in your terminal (replace ‘my-new-app’ with your apps name). `cd` into the new directory to get started.

 ![](https://i.imgur.com/YTZCDus.gif)